Prerequisites

 Spatial prioritization primer

 How do we decide which areas to protect?
-Or which areas to should be for aquaculture, renewable energy development, or any other use?
+Or which areas should be for aquaculture, renewable energy development, or any other use?
 We need to think about our spatial priorities!

 We normally have a set of spatial objectives we want to meet, e.g. protect 50% of all fish spawning grounds, protect 30% of all biodiversity, ensure that 50% of an area remains open to fishing.
 Lets look at the cartoon example below where the area of the ocean is divided into 9 grid squares (our planning grid), and there are 3 species present.
 Our objective is to protect 1 representative of each species; simple enough.
 But we also want to do this using the smallest possible area (minimum grid cells).
 And how about connectivity; we might want to protect grid cells next to each other.
 This is simple enough to work through for 9 grid cells and 3 species, but imagine thousands of grid cells and hundreds of species!
 This is where computer algorithms come in.